mdijoux25/JobHuntDash/README.md

 # JobHuntDash
-A Dashboard to follow your job application
+A Dashboard to follow your job application writed in python & Django